Peterchauu/Muxer-Music-Mixer/README.md

 npm run dev
 ```

-4. Open your browser to `http://localhost:5173`
+4. Open your browser to `http://localhost:5173` or by clicking the domain that npm provides in the CLI

 ## Usage

 1. Search for songs using the search bar
 2. Load songs into Deck A (vocals) and Deck B (instrumental)
-3. The app will automatically separate stems using AI
+3. The app will automatically separate stems using DEMUCS
-4. Use the "Auto-Sync BPM" button to match tempos without pitch distortion
+4. Use the "Auto-Sync BPM" button to match tempos with minimal pitch distortion
 5. Adjust offset, volume, and other parameters to create your mix

 ## Important Notes